priscillaraj7/resume-uploding-project/README.md

    Launch the XAMPP/WAMP/MAMP Control Panel and start both Apache (for PHP) and MySQL (for database).

-3. Set Up MySQL Database
+2. Set Up MySQL Database
    Open phpMyAdmin by visiting http://localhost/phpmyadmin in your browser.

    Create a new database:

-Database Name: candidates_db
+   Database Name: `candidates_db`

    Create a table to store the candidate data:

-Table Name: candidates
+   Table Name: `candidates`

    Table Structure:

-id (INT, AUTO_INCREMENT, PRIMARY KEY) name (VARCHAR(255), NOT NULL) resume (VARCHAR(255), NOT NULL)
+   `id (INT, AUTO_INCREMENT, PRIMARY KEY) name (VARCHAR(255), NOT NULL) resume (VARCHAR(255), NOT NULL)`

    Run the following SQL query in phpMyAdmin to create the database and table:

 #### sql
 Copy code

    `CREATE DATABASE candidates_db;`

    `USE candidates_db;`

    `CREATE TABLE candidates (
        id INT AUTO_INCREMENT PRIMARY KEY,
        name VARCHAR(255) NOT NULL,
        resume VARCHAR(255) NOT NULL
    );`

 3. Configure Database Connection in PHP
 In the upload.php and list.php files, make sure the following MySQL connection details are correct:

 #### php

 Copy code

-$servername = "localhost"; // Default MySQL server
+`$servername = "localhost"; // Default MySQL server`

-$username = "root"; // Default username
+`$username = "root"; // Default username`

-$password = ""; // Default password (if empty, leave as "")
+`$password = ""; // Default password (if empty, leave as "")`

-$dbname = "candidates_db"; // The name of your database
+`$dbname = "candidates_db"; // The name of your database`

 4. Download the Project

-Download or clone the repository to your local machine. bash
+   Download or clone the repository to your local machine.

    Copy code

    git clone <your-repository-url>

    Move the project folder to the htdocs directory of your XAMPP installation (usually located in C:\xampp\htdocs\).

-5. Create uploads/ Directory
+6. Create uploads/ Directory

    Inside the project folder, create a directory called uploads/.

    This folder will store the uploaded resume files.

    Make sure that the folder has proper write permissions.

-6. Run the Application
+8. Run the Application

    Open your browser and navigate to http://localhost/<your-project-folder>/index.html.

    Fill out the form with your name and resume, and click the Upload button.

    After uploading, you will see a success message and a link to view all candidates.

    Click the View All Candidates link to see a list of all uploaded resumes.
 You can click the resume name to download the file.

 ## Example URLs

 Form page: http://localhost/candidate-resume-upload/index.html
 Candidate list: http://localhost/candidate-resume-upload/list.php
 Troubleshooting